...continued from yesterday

 "I'm ok," she affected.
 "Can you please do me a favor, wash up and start breakfast?
 I'll go wake everyone up in the meantime."

 While mom made her rounds, I went into the bathroom and did the routine: I washed my face, brushed my teeth, washed my hands, used the bathroom, and rewashed my hands.
 I woke Yandra up with warm kisses and pressed our bodies against one another.
-We made love really quick and promised to make it last later on when we were ready for bed.
-By the time I got to the kitchen, mom had already had the bacon frying and was mixing the eggs simultaneously.
+We made love quickly and promised to make it last when we were ready for bed at the end of the day.
+When I got to the kitchen, Mom had already fried the bacon and mixed the eggs simultaneously.
 I stepped in and took over for her, to which she smacked my shoulder with her koa wooden spoon and scolded me.
 "Go wash your face, can smell your girlfriend all over you!"

 Embarrassed, I did what she commanded, and when I returned, she finally let me take over.
 By the time Terry and Thomas were awake, they were hungry and sitting at the table with growling tummies.
-My two sisters, Jana and Jen, were frying up the french toast and the sausages.
-Yandra got the Guava and Orange juice pitchers filled and had the last of the plates and cutlery set out.
+My two sisters, Jana and Jen, were frying the French toast and the sausages.
+Yandra filled the Guava and Orange juice pitchers and had the last plates and cutlery set out.
 "Hello, strange person that we don't know who was not introduced to us," Terry got up, shook Yandra's hand, and hugged her.
 "I'm the oldest and most responsible brother," he said.
 "I'm Terrence, and this brooding Edwardian mess is the second oldest brother, Thomas!"

-Tommy stood up long enough to say hello and gave Yandra an air hug and kiss.
+Tommy stood up long enough to say hello and hugged and kissed Yandra.
 "On french toast over there is the oldest sister, Janalyn, and on sausages is the youngest girl, Jenharad.
 It's a long story."

 "We met already while going to and from the bathroom," Jana said.